darshprotocol/smart-contracts/README.md

 The governance power which is used to vote for or against existing proposals, and gives access to creating and sustaining a proposal.

 ## Revenue model
+A platform fee of 5% will be deducted from interests paid by borrowers.
+> More revenue model will be introduce as we grow and unlocks more use case to our users.

 ## Sneak peaks
 ![Desktop - 100 (1)](https://user-images.githubusercontent.com/123966451/222903210-45840f83-0d05-440b-a555-925f38325b50.png)